 Web Style Guide Overview

-The Rush University Web Style Guide is provided to help designers, developers, content creators and publishers employed by the University maintain consistency across academic and administrative department web pages.
+The RUSH University Web Style Guide is provided to help designers, developers, content creators and publishers employed by the University maintain consistency across academic and administrative department web pages.
 The guide includes a comprehensive list of visual and functional components and their use throughout the site.

 Introduction